Live-Captions-using-Flutter-and-OpenAI/Frontend-Flutter/README.md

-# myproj
+# Flutter app

-A new Flutter project.
+App to upload video and display the generated subtittled video.

 ## Getting Started